SlenderStone/MessageHandler.Documentation/connectivity/http.md

 Before you try receiving messages using Http, make sure you have created an endpoint that has the appropriate authorizations!
 See [Endpoints](/documentation/connectivity/endpoints) for more details.

 To receive messages from your channels using the http protocol, all you need to do is to perform a GET request on the uri provided by the endpoint, while including the correct Shared Access Signature in the authorization header.
+The response will contain zero or more messages.

 	private async Task Receive()
     {